 Up to 48 hours of battery life.
 Fast-focusing dual cameras.
-Vibrant, ultra-wide 6.2-inch HD+ display with slim bezels for more expansive feel.
+Vibrant, ultra-wide, 6.2-inch HD+ display with slim bezels for a more expansive feel.
 Powered by 1.8-GHz, 8-core processor.
 Runs Android 10.
 Can expand to 512 GB of storage.
 IP52 water-repellent.

 Not 5G-capable.
 Camera not very impressive.

 Connects to WiFi networks and Bluetooth technology with ease.
 Camera includes clear vision, autofocusing, and several features for beautiful pictures.
 Includes a steady 32GB capacity for a variety of data and files.

 Some complaints about the battery running down too fast.

 Big, 6.4-inch HD screen.
 Features holepunch camera for more screen space.
 Triple lens system for up to 13-megapixel images.
 Expandable storage up to 512 GB with memory card.
 Impressive 30+ hour battery life.
 Android 10.